Both humans and animals use language tactic of turn-taking

 To improve research efforts, the researchers propose a new framework, which looks to enable comparative research through focusing on four key elements that characterize human conversations.
 These four elements are flexibility of turn-taking organization, which individual is taking the next turn, when the response turns occur, and what the next turn does.
 The study’s authors suggest applying this framework to precisely chosen representatives of over 50 genera of primates, and using it to characterize the current turn-taking phenotypes.

 The researchers also believe that more attention should be paid to related phenomena due to convergent evolution.
 Past studies on language competence and cognitive skills of parrots and corvids have put into question the previously assumed simple inverse correlation between language-readiness and genetic distance from humans.
 The new field of comparative turn-taking could help solve one of the most difficult problems in science through testing whether turn-taking had significant downstream effects on human culture and cooperation, and determine whether it may have laid the foundation for the evolution of language.
+Also Both humans and animals use language tactic of turn-taking shown in the images with show.

 Image Credit: Simone Pika